dfkaye/wheredoc/README.md

 *dirt redistribution (berms)*
 *19-20 Oct: docstring variant started*
 *26-28 Oct 2020:
-- tests not complete as they should be as design works but not well thought out;
+- tests not complete as they should be; design works seems hard to follow (and so do the tests);
 - docstring variant supports both where(spec) or where({ doc, test });
 - better regex for row extractions
 - doctring in spec function demarcated by a `where:` label, following by multiline string `...`;
 - support testing of the transformation process by exporting `where.doc.<method>` namespace;
 - refactoring the new design in draft.js;
 - supports external fence posts ( | a | b | c | OR a | b | c);
+*29-30 Oct 2020: draft about ready for re-testing; changed outline to correct, added corrections;*

 Use docstring-like data tables in JavaScript tests, similar to Cucumber `scenario outline` examples or Spock `where` blocks.